I7-Examples/When-in-Rome-1/docs/source.txt

 Carry out something trying dressing oneself:
 	if the person asked is carrying a wearable thing (called target), try the person asked trying wearing the target.

-Report the creature cold trying wearing something:
+Report the cold creature trying wearing something:
 	say "[The creature] puts on [the noun] and pulls it as tight as possible to conserve warmth." instead.

-Report the creature cold trying wearing the jacket:
+Report the cold creature trying wearing the jacket:
 	say "[The creature] pulls the jacket awkwardly over its arms and gathers the front shut." instead.

 Dining is an action applying to nothing.

 Before a meaty person trying dining when the person cannot see the player:
-	if the person asked is in an adjacent room and the person asked can see a door (called the appropriate exit) begin;
-		try the person asked trying entering the appropriate exit instead;
+	if the person asked is in an adjacent room and the person asked can see a door (called the appropriate exit): try the person asked trying entering the appropriate exit instead.
-	end if.

 Before the creature trying dining when the person asked is wearing a delicious thing (called lunch) and the person asked is not carrying a delicious thing:
 	try the person asked trying taking off the lunch instead.

 Instead of the creature trying dining when the person asked does not have a delicious thing:
-	if the person asked can see an available useful delicious thing (called target) begin;
-		try the person asked trying taking the target;
+	if the person asked can see an available useful delicious thing (called target): try the person asked trying taking the target;
-	otherwise;
+	otherwise:
-		if the person asked can see a delicious thing (called target), try the person asked trying taking the target;
+		if the person asked can see a delicious thing (called target): try the person asked trying taking the target;
-		otherwise if the person asked is smart, try the person asked trying exploring;
+		otherwise if the person asked is smart: try the person asked trying exploring.
-	end if.

 Check the creature trying dining:
 	if the person asked is not carrying a delicious thing, stop the action.